This page describes how the body editor works in Advanced REST Client.

 You don't need to specify the "boundary" of the content-type header.
 The application will generate one for you when the final message is generated.
 The final content header can be something similar to the following:

 Content-Type: multipart/form-data; boundary=--------------------------292966947351569754674996

 The file editor allows you to select any file from your local drive and send it with the HTTP message.
 The file can be any file.
 You can even send a JSON file like this and the sent message will have the JSON content as it would be read from the "raw" editor.

 When a request is sent a proper Content-Type header is inserted according to the file mime type.

 Each editor saves its own state.
 This means that when you switch from one editor to another the previously set value is restored and the HTTP body value is the one restored from the editor's state.
-This is a different behaviour comparing to previous versions of ARC where different editors were trying to use the same values.
+This is a different behavior compared to previous versions of ARC where different editors were trying to use the same values.
 This was potentially leading to a data loss.
-Because of that, the bevaviour changed.
+Because of that, the behavior changed.